pdmosses/metaborg.github.io/docs/howtos/statix/debugging.md

 !!! info
     Since Spoofax 2.5.17, many cascading errors should not be displayed anymore.
-    If you encounter a message that is clearly a cascading error from another constraint, and not part of a cycle of unsolver constraints, consider reporting this as a bug.
+    If you encounter a message that is clearly a cascading error from another constraint, and not part of a cycle of unsolved constraints, consider reporting this as a bug.

     Also, the delays and unclosed critical edges should be displayed explicitly